RezaSoleymanifar/neural/README.md

 ![License](https://img.shields.io/github/license/AI4Finance-Foundation/finrl.svg?color=brightgreen)

 # AlpacaRL
-AlpacaRL is a deep reinforcement learning library for high frequency stocks and crypto trading in Alpaca API.
-AlpacaRL offers end-to-end suport from development to deployment of custom tailored algorithms.
-Stable versions of state of the art DRL algorithms are implemented using PyTorch and stable-baselines3.
-AlpacaRL offers a minimalist pythonic interface that enables users to focus on rapid testing, and prototyping.
-Environment design, preprossing, feature engineering, reward shaping, and model configuration procedures are encapsulated allowing user to focus on atomic components without continuity concerns or boilerplate code.

-Example showing how you can achieve required configurations of DRL algorithms specified in their original papers:
+AlpacaRL is a deep reinforcement learning python package that is specifically designed for high-frequency stocks and crypto trading with Alpaca API.

+The Alpaca API provides low-latency, commission-free trading of stocks and crypto assets, making it an ideal platform for high-frequency trading strategies that can benefit from the speed and efficiency of deep reinforcement learning algorithms.

+Our library provides support for all stages of development to deployment processes, from data collection to feature engineering, model design, training, back-testing and final implementation in market environment.

+AlpacaRL supports an array of state of the art DRL algorithms utilizing stable-baselines3 and PyTorch.
+AlpacaRL emphasizes a minimal and pythonic interface that eliminates continuity concerns or boilerplate code, by encapsulating logical compoents of high frequency trading process.
+Data retrieval, model training and inference operations are highly optimized thanks to HDF5 file format, GPU processing support, and C-level Cython implementation of bottlenecks.